Smithsonite (Calamine): Meaning, Properties and Uses

 Also, the crystals are rhombohedral, often rounded with curved blades.
 The growth pattern of the crystals can be triangular, and its shine is from silky to pearly.

-See also Black Tourmaline: Meaning, Properties and Uses
+See also Sapphire Gemstone: Meaning, Properties and Uses

 Some of its colors are white, greyish, green, blue, dark grey, pink and, on UV exposure, it appears pale yellow.
 Although its main compound is zinc carbonate, zinc can be replaced by multiple elements that are responsible for the wide variety of colors of this precious stone.